JoseBlanca/franklin/doc/source/tutorials.rst

 The result is the file merged.1.bam.
 The file merged.bam is versioned in the ngs_backbone system.
 Several versions of the same file can be located on the same directory and only the last one will be used for the following analysis.
 The old files can be safely deleted.

-Now we want to annotate a some sequences with the SNPs found when comparing the mapped reads from the bam file.
+Now we want to annotate some sequences with the SNPs found when comparing the mapped reads from the bam file.
 To do that we have to put the sequences to annotate in  annotations/input.
 Let's annotate the reference sequence with the SNPs.

 ::

   $ mkdir annotations
   $ mkdir annotations/input
+  $ cd annotations/input
-  $ ln -s ~/tutorial/mapping/reference/reference.fasta ~/tutorial/annotations/input/reference.fasta
+  $ ln -s ../../mapping/reference/reference.fasta .
-  $ backbone_analysis.py -a annotate_snv
+  $ backbone_analysis.py -a annotate_snvs
   2010-04-28 14:36:18,593 INFO SnvCallerAnalyzer
   2010-04-28 14:36:18,593 INFO Franklin VERSION: 0.1.0
   2010-04-28 14:36:18,594 INFO Analysis started